jaresty/liberating-structures/README.md

 # Liberating Structures

 Online meetings are difficult for a variety of reasons.
 It can be hard to engage participants.
-It can be difficult to participate.
+It can be difficult to participate since only one person can speak at a time.
 There is a delay that often results in participants speaking over one another.
 With any sufficiently large online meeting, it gets difficult to make progress collaboratively towards an objective.
 To address the challenges inherent in big group online meetings, we experiment with techniques:

 1. we make smaller meetings
 2. we take turns explicitly